-The applicant must provide a description of the roles and responsibilities, and knowledge and experience, of the key staff who will plan, manage, and implement the project(s) that will be funded with the IHBG Competitive Grant.
+The applicant must provide a description of the roles and responsibilities, and knowledge and experience, of the key staff who will plan, manage and implement the project(s) that will be funded with the IHBG Competitive Grant.
 Do not list tribal organizations (e.g., Tribal Councils, Board of Commissioners), contractors, or consultants for this Subfactor.
-Each key staff must be individually described.
+Each key staff must be individually described in the Workplan Narrative.